Last updated: March 12, 2026

 3.5.
 Marubozu Candlestick Pattern

-• Bullish Marubozu: The price opens at the low and closes at the high.
-It signals strong trend continuation or a powerful breakout as buyers maintained complete control.
+• Bullish Marubozu: It signals strong trend continuation or a powerful breakout as buyers maintained complete control.

-• Bearish Marubozu: The price opens at the high and closes at the low.
-It signals powerful trend continuation or a decisive breakdown as sellers maintained complete control.
+• Bearish Marubozu: It signals powerful trend continuation or a decisive breakdown as sellers maintained complete control.

 Marubozu Candlestick Pattern